SeshadriRC/ultimate-linux-guide/10-disk-management/README.md

 - `mount /dev/sdX1 /mnt` – Mount a partition
 - `umount /mnt` – Unmount a partition
 - `mount -o remount,rw /mnt` – Remount a partition as read-write
+- `mount -a` - Mount ALL filesystems mentioned in /etc/fstab that are not currently mounted.

 ### Logical Volume Management (LVM)
 - `pvcreate /dev/sdX` – Create a physical volume